Lenovo Laptop RepairTeardown

 My understanding says yes, I can add HDD in E480 later, but just want to make sure and double check.

-What makes sense to me is that one laptop will have uniform structural design.
+What makes sense to me is that one laptop will have a uniform structural design.

 Thanks!

-4. I recently bought a Lenovo ThinkPad e480 but I find it is slowly.
-I am thinking to install m2 SSD, but I am not sure of the compatibility.
-I was thinking to buy Samsung 970 pro plus m2 SSD.
+4. I recently bought a Lenovo ThinkPad e480, but it is running slowly.
+I want to install an M.2 SSD, but I am not sure of the compatibility.
+I wanted to buy a Samsung 970 Pro Plus M.2 SSD.

-5. Lenovo must have made a change with which M.2 SSD use because on my board I have the 1-notch type, not the 2 notched types.
-I know there’s a more technical name, I’m just sayin.
+5. Lenovo must have changed the M.2 SSD used on my board because I have the 1-notch type, not the 2-notch type.
+I know there’s a more technical name; I’m just saying.

 6. I bought my E480 in 2020.
-So recently this laptop shows me a warning “Critical Battery” when I turn on the laptop after the battery drained.
-Usually, if the battery is drained it still has 5% left when turned on, but this time it is completely 0.
-I was thinking to replace the battery but I am too afraid if the new battery is counterfeit it will affect the laptop in a long run.
-Is there any advice to check the battery whether its original or counterfeit.
+So recently, this laptop showed me a warning “Critical Battery” when I turned on the laptop after the battery drained.
+Usually, if the battery is drained, it still has 5% left when turned on, but this time it is completely 0.
+I was thinking of replacing the battery, but I am too afraid if the new battery is counterfeit, it will affect the laptop in the long run.
+Is there any advice to check whether the battery is original or counterfeit?
 Thank you in advance

-1. If the battery can still be charged, there is no need to replace the battery, if you are worried about buying a counterfeit battery, you can buy this battery from Lenovo’s official website.
+1. If the battery can still be charged, there is no need to replace it.
+If you are worried about buying a counterfeit battery, you can buy one from Lenovo’s official website.

 Leave a Reply